Experimental Design for Linear Functionals in Reproducing Kernel Hilbert Spaces: Introduction

-\paragraph{Contributions} \looseness -1 \textbf{A)} We consider objectives for experiment design for linear functionals in general RKHS spaces, which carefully take the bias of the estimator into account. \textbf{B)} We provide bounds on the query complexity required to reach $\epsilon$ accuracy to estimate linear functionals with high probability. \textbf{C)} We construct novel non-asymptotic confidence sets for linear estimators of linear functionals of RKHS elements, both for {\em fixed} and {\em adaptive} designs, where queries are {\em independent} of previous noise realizations, and where they are not, respectively. \textbf{D)} We demonstrate the improved inference error due to specially defined designs and new confidence sets on the problems of learning trajectories of differential equations, estimation of gradient maps, statistical contamination, and stability verification for non-linear systems.
+\paragraph{Contributions} \looseness -1 \textbf{A)} We consider objectives for experiment design for linear functionals in general RKHS spaces, which carefully take the bias of the estimator into account. \textbf{B)} We provide bounds on the query complexity required to reach $\epsilon$ accuracy to estimate linear functionals with high probability. \textbf{C)} We construct novel non-asymptotic confidence sets for linear estimators of linear functionals of RKHS elements, both for {\em fixed} and {\em adaptive} designs, where queries are {\em independent} of previous noise realizations, and where they are not, respectively. \textbf{D)} We demonstrate the improved inference error due to specially defined designs and new confidence sets on the problems of learning differential equations, linear bandits, gradient maps estimation, and stability verification of non-linear systems.